Quenched entanglement harvesting: The Quench spacetime

 This spacetime has several features that make it a good candidate for modelling the setup proposed in \cite{Rodriguez_Laguna_2017}.
 Apart from the obvious point that it models rapid transition between flat Minkowski and a Rindler like spacetime (which is the desired situation for experiment \cite{Rodriguez_Laguna_2017,Kosior_2018}), it possesses two additional properties that make it resemble the proposed setup: \begin{itemize} \item In the optical lattice case, it is expected that the $ \chi = 0$ singularity in \eqref{eq:rindlermetric} gets removed by the discrete nature of the lattice.
 In the quench spacetime~\eqref{eq:quench_metric}, the singularity has been regularized by the deformation introduced by the $b$ parameter. \item In the optical lattice, it is expected that there are no Rindler wedges bordered by Killing horizons and separated by future/past causal diamonds.
 In the quench spacetime it is also the case that those features are not present, since the spacetime is geodesically complete, under a reasonable interpretation of a `geodesic' across the metric discontinuity at $\eta=0=t$. \end{itemize}

 For a quantum massless scalar field on the quench spacetime, prepared in the Minkowski vacuum in the pre-quench region, the Wightman function in the post-quench region may be expressed in terms of elementary functions~\cite{Louko_2018}.
 This makes it possible to compute in the post-quench region quantum observables in terms of elementary functions.
-We recall here that the stress-energy tensor (SET) reads \cite{Louko_2018}